carbonshed/Ecuador2022/PondPaper_Repository/readme.md

-# Water Temperature and Catchment Characteristics Drive Variance in Greenhouse Gas Emissions from Small Ponds in a Peatland-Rich, High-Altitude Tropical Ecosystem
+# Water Temperature and Catchment Characteristics Drive Variation in Carbon Dioxide and Methane Emissions from Small Ponds in a Peatland-Rich, High-Altitude Tropical Ecosystem

 ### Keridwen M. Whitmore, Amanda Gay Delvecchia, Dani Zarate, Martina Bautista, Kayla Emerson, Amy Madrigal,  Esteban Suárez, and Diego A. Riveros-Iregui

-This repository serves to host data and analyses used in the research supporting the work in *Water Temperature and Catchment Characteristics Drive Variance in Greenhouse Gas Emissions from Small Ponds in a Peatland-Rich, High-Altitude Tropical Ecosystem*
+This repository serves to host data and analyses used in the research supporting the work in *Water Temperature and Catchment Characteristics Drive Variation in Carbon Dioxide and Methane Emissions from Small Ponds in a Peatland-Rich, High-Altitude Tropical Ecosystem*

 ## Purpose
 To provide access to the data and make analyses reproducible for others.
 All scripts and data files for creating our figures using R statistical software are provided within this repository.

-## Guide to File Names
+## Guide to File contents

 ### Rmarkdown